 Where did the candy cane go?

 What would the reaction be of a candy cane placed in water?

 What about a candy cane placed in club soda?

 But… What about a candy cane placed in B-L-E-A-C-H?

 I am crazy.
 I was doing this thinking that this would easily strip away the dyes in the candy cane.
 At first, I got nothing.
-So I set it aside and started playing around with other things while I waited *yawn* for it to start dissolving… Then all of a sudden, out of NOWHERE… WHAM!
+So I set it aside and started playing around with other things while I waited *yawn* for it to start dissolving… Then, all of a sudden, out of NOWHERE… WHAM!
 It went berserk!
-I mean, bubbles everywhere and high!
+I mean, bubbles everywhere – and high!
 Loud popping, horrible smell, the cup started melting, and when it was done, the candy cane looked like it was chewy.
 I had to ventilate my house quickly!
-I don’t recommend doing that one in your classroom – at least not without doing in your own house first and seeing what you think – I wouldn’t do it.
-Still don’t know what happened besides a chemical reaction.
-It was just regular ol’ candy canes.
+I don’t recommend doing that one in your classroom, at least not without doing in your own house first and seeing what you think.
+I wouldn’t do it.
+I still don’t know what happened, besides a chemical reaction.
+They were just regular ol’ candy canes.
 I questioned if I was going to live to write this post. 🙂

-Anyway, the freebie below is just an open ended sheet where you can experiment placing candy canes in different substances to see what the reaction will be.
-I’d recommend playing around with a variety of candy canes too- sour ones, tarty ones, peppermint ones, break them up, keep them whole – it doesn’t matter, as long as you’re having fun!
+Anyway, the freebie below is just an open-ended sheet where you can experiment with placing candy canes in different substances to see what the reaction will be.
+I’d recommend playing around with a variety of candy canes, too – sour ones, tart ones, peppermint ones, break them up, keep them whole – it doesn’t matter, as long as you’re having fun!
 Click here or on the picture to download.
-(Remember, you do not need Google Drive Access.
-If it is telling you that, it’s likely your school’s server and I’d recommend trying it again at home.)
+(Remember, you do not need Google Drive access.
+If it is telling you that, then it’s likely your school’s server, and I recommend trying it again at home.)

 I hope you have a fantastic Holiday Season!

 The best gift you can give me…is to tell your friends all about me and this post! 😉